 A 100 Mile Thanksgiving

 Thanksgiving is all about being thankful, but even more, it is about tradition and family.
 Each family has it’s own signature dish, such as Aunt Sue’s oyster dressing, or Uncle Tim’s special green bean casserole.
 These traditions are important for our families.
-This year, BFBLHR challenges you to create a new tradition, by sticking to the family favorites, but making them out of local ingredients!
+This year, BFBLHR challenges you to create a new tradition, by sticking to the family favourites, but making them out of local ingredients!

 Need a holiday turkey, chicken or pork?
 Contact these farms: